spyder-ide/spyder-docs/doc/variableexplorer.rst

 Variable Explorer
 #################

-The **Variable Explorer** shows the namespace contents (i.e. all global object references) of the current console
+The **Variable Explorer** shows the namespace contents (all global object references, such as variables, functions, modules, etc.) of the currently selected :doc:`ipythonconsole` session, and allows you to interact with them through a variety of GUI-based editors.

 .. image:: images/variable_explorer/variable_explorer_standard.png
    :align: center